-Both brands are bowel cleansers used in preparation for any diagnostic procedure which requires emptying of the intestines, such as colonoscopy or X-rays and belong to the Spanish company Casen Fleet acquired during 2013.
+Both brands are bowel cleansers used in preparation for any diagnostic procedure which requires emptying of the intestines, such as colonoscopy or x-rays and belong to the Spanish company Casen Fleet (today Casen Recordati) acquired during 2013.
 These products are sold mainly in Spain and in Germany.